exasol/notebook-connector/doc/developer_guide/developer-guide.md

 Additionally, each version of the SLCR depends on a specific version of the SLCT, see the SLCR release letters and the file `pyproject.toml` used by any specific released version of the SLCR.

+Conclusion: Whenever you update the major version of `script-languages-container-tool` in `pyproject.toml` you will need to update the referenced tag of SLCR in `slct_manager.py`

 ### Example

 For the versions named in the table above